Pipeline

 CM-101

-Chemomab conducted a Phase 2a trial assessing CM-101, in non-alcoholic steatohepatitis (NASH) patients.
+Chemomab conducted a Phase 2a trial assessing CM-101, in metabolic-associated steatohepatitis (MASH) patients.

 The trial met its primary endpoint of safety and tolerability, and CM-101 achieved reductions in secondary endpoints that included a range of liver fibrosis biomarkers and physiologic assessments.